selectel/terraform-examples/modules/mks/nodegroup/README.md

   * `cluster_id` - ID of the associated MKS cluster.

-  * `project_id` - ID of the associated Selectel VPC project.
+  * `project_id` - ID of the associated Selectel Cloud project.

-  * `region` - A Selectel VPC region of where the nodegroup is located.
+  * `region` - A Selectel Cloud region of where the nodegroup is located.

   * `availability_zone` - An OpenStack availability zone for all nodes in the nodegroup.